pywr-editor/editor/LEGAL NOTICES.md

 A copy of the license is available here: https://github.com/twbs/icons/blob/main/LICENSE.md

 ## Qt
-### Compliance with Qt LGPL
-Pywr editor uses <a href="https://www.qt.io/">Qt framework</a> and the official <a href="https://doc.qt.io/qtforpython/">Python bindings</a> for Qt under the terms of the GNU Lesser General Public License v.
-3 ("LGPL").
-In compliance with LGPL, this document collects the relevant information about downloading, installing, and building Qt framework from sources.
-The main source of the information and most of the web links provided here come from the <a href="https://www.qt.io/">Qt Company's website</a>.

-  Note: Qt is copyright by <a href="https://www.qt.io/">The Qt Company</a> and/or its subsidiary(-ies) and other contributors.

 ### LGPL License Text
-The first step in compliance with LGPL is that every recipient of this software receives also the full text of the LGPLv3 license used.
-We comply with this requirement by including the full text of the LGPL license below.

  GNU LESSER GENERAL PUBLIC LICENSE
                        Version 3, 29 June 2007